Kim-Ward/as-masterclass/bad_code_better_code.md

 df_total['sum'] = df_total['england'] + df_total['wales']

 #Ah.
 We're stuck.
 Should we move the working directory again?
 #Fortunately, we can use ".." to go up a level.
+This also works in R.

 sample = pd.read_csv("../population/2011_sample.csv")
 estimates = pd.read_csv("../population/2021_estimates.csv") / sample